-- Labors of Love and the Money Mystique: Goodman offer insights into which types of jobs are most suitable for Cardinal, Fixed and Mutable signs, as well as specific career suggestions for each individual sign.
+Goodman offer insights into which types of jobs are most suitable for cardinal, fixed, and mutable signs, as well as specific career suggestions for each individual sign.
 The Money Mystique addresses how to attain financial security and freedom.
 Goodman breaks it down into two simple rules.
 First, find a career that allows you to do what you love.
 Second, once your debts are paid, freely give away half of your surplus.
 The universal flow will reward you with more.

-- An Apple a Day: Here, Goodman delves into holistic healing, extolling the benefits of ancient Chinese medicine and a vegetarian diet.
+Here, Goodman delves into holistic healing, extolling the benefits of ancient Chinese medicine and a vegetarian diet.
 She also points out that Hippocrates (remember the Hippocratic oath) consulted astrology to guide his medical decisions and practices.
-Numerology, colors and nutrition are also covered.
+Numerology, colors, and nutrition are also covered.

-- Ghosts, Gurus and Avatars: This section deals with magnetic power points, astral vibratory frequencies and their connection to the paranomal.
-Goodman also discusses the extreme importance of the balance between Yin and Yang energies and other concepts taught to her by various gurus/teachers during her time living in the Colorado mountains.
+This section deals with magnetic power points, astral vibratory frequencies and their connection to the paranormal.
+Goodman also discusses the extreme importance of the balance between yin and yang energies and other concepts taught to her by various gurus/teachers during her time living in the Colorado mountains.

-- Forgotten Melodies: Goodman address the connection between universal harmony, sound, the mind and matter.
+Goodman address the connection between universal harmony, sound, the mind, and matter.
 She believes that if people can comprehend and harness this energy connection, they can create matter by visualizing it and describing it aloud, in essence creating something from what appears to be nothing.
 If this brings to mind images of wizards and magi, it's no coincidence.

-- Lexigrams and the Word Druids: Perhaps you're aware of the study of hidden codes diagramed throughout Old Testament, as explored through the Jewish tradition of the Kabbalah.
+Perhaps you're aware of the study of hidden codes diagramed throughout Old Testament, as explored through the Jewish mysticism tradition of the Kabbalah.
 Similarly, Goodman ventures into the exploration of the deeper meanings of words when they are rearranged to create other words.
 She also cautions that the words we speak put out certain energies into the universe, and that we should be careful of the energies we create.